Competition rules

 1. The Jury is called by the Director of the Centre of Art Education.

-1. The competition will be divided into three age groups:
+1. The competition will be divided into four age groups:

 1. The first prize winners of the previous competitions cannot be part of the same age group in the current competition.